 Stephen G. Schwarz has been the managing partner of Faraci Lange, LLP since 1995.
-He focuses his legal practice on personal injury and business litigation, including medical malpractice, serious auto accident cases, product liability and toxic tort and environmental contamination cases in both state and federal courts.
+He focuses his legal practice on personal injury litigation, including medical malpractice, serious auto accident cases, product liability, and toxic tort and environmental contamination cases in both state and federal courts.

 Stephen is a fellow in the American College of Trial Lawyers.
-He currently serves on the Board of Trustees of this international organization with responsibility for Upstate New York, as well as the Ontario and Quebec provinces in Canada.
+He recently completed a four-year term on the Board of Trustees of this international invitation-only organization with responsibility for Upstate New York, as well as the Ontario and Quebec provinces in Canada.
 He is a past president of the Rochester Chapter of the American Board of Trial Advocates as well as a past president of the Genesee Valley Affiliate of the New York State Trial Lawyers Association.
 He is also a member of the American Association for Justice, the New York State Bar Association, where he has served as chair of the Committee on Judicial Administration, and the Monroe County Bar Association, where he has served as chair of various committees and twice on the Board of Trustees.

-Stephen has been awarded Martindale-Hubbell’s highest rating and is listed in the personal injury law, medical malpractice and product liability sections of the The Best Lawyers in America directory.
-Stephen was named Best Lawyers Lawyer of the Year in Medical Malpractice for 2016 and in Product Liability Litigation in 2010, 2014, and 2017, as well as in Personal Injury Litigation in 2012 and 2017.
-He has also been selected to be listed under personal injury law in the Super Lawyers directory every year since 2007 and was among the Top 50 Super Lawyers in Upstate New York in 2008, 2009, 2011, 2012 and 2013.
+Stephen has been awarded Martindale-Hubbell’s highest rating and is listed in the personal injury law, medical malpractice, and product liability sections of The Best Lawyers in America directory.
+Stephen has been named Best Lawyers Lawyer of the Year in Medical Malpractice, Product Liability Litigation, and Personal Injury Litigation multiple times.
+He has also been selected to be listed under personal injury law in the Super Lawyers directory every year since 2007 and has been listed among the Top 50 Super Lawyers in Upstate New York.

 In 2018, Stephen received the Federal Bar Council’s Thurgood Marshall Award for exceptional commitment to pro bono service.
-He also received the Raymond Pauley Award from the Monroe County Bar Association in 2004 and 2010 for excellence in continuing legal education presentations to fellow lawyer.
-In 2012, he was recognized with the prestigious Nathaniel Award from The Daily Record.
+He also received the Raymond Pauley Award from the Monroe County Bar Association in 2004 and 2010 for excellence in continuing legal education presentations to fellow lawyers.
+In 2012, he was recognized with the prestigious Nathaniel Award, given out to one attorney each year in the Rochester area for going above and beyond the call of duty in service to their clients and the bar by The Rochester Daily Record.
 He also received the Special Service Award from the U.S. District Court, Western District of New York, in 1998, and the President’s Award from the Monroe County Bar Association in 1995 for his work on the judicial candidate evaluation program.